 You’ll often hear and read about the importance of keeping a budget.
 A family budget is really about cash flow – how to find the cash you need to buy the things you need.

-When things change in life it requires an evaluation of your cash flow situation.
+When things change in life, it requires an evaluation of your cash flow situation.

-How To Increase Cash Flow
+How to Increase Personal Cash Flow

 Your first option is to reduce expenses.
 When you’re spending less, you’re maintaining more of your cash flow balance.
 When a situation arises like a lost job or medical expense, you need to find money to replace the diminished cash flow.
 Cutting back on low-priority expenses is a good place to start.
 This usually involves eliminating cable, cutting back on the phone bill and other similar expenses.
 Do you really need Netflix, HBO Now, and Hulu+?
 Do you actually watch all 3000 channels?
 Probably not.